anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Useful when you have an on-prem db and you want a read replica, which can't be instantiated from an on-prem db.
 Use DMS to migrate db to RDS or similar
 * Storage gateway: hybrid storage that connects on-prem to AWS. ideal for backup, bursting, tiering, migration
 * Data sync: 5x faster file transfers than open source tools, good for migration data into EFS or moving between cloud file systems
-* S3 transfer acceleration: fast transfers in and out of s3, ideal when working with long geographic distances
 * Direct connect (DX): private connection between on-prem and aws with dedicated fiber optic, no ISP provider required. increased bandwidth
   * dedicated connection: 1Gbps, until 100Gbps
   * hosted connection: 50Mbps, until 10GBps if you order from approved aws direct connect partners